Divine (performer): The Diane Linkletter Story, Mondo Trasho, and Multiple Maniacs: 1969–1970

-Rise to fame

 Pink Flamingos: 1971–1972

 Following his San Francisco stay, Divine returned to Baltimore and participated in Waters's next film Pink Flamingos.
 Designed by Waters to be "an exercise in poor taste", the film featured Divine as Babs Johnson, a woman who claims to be "the filthiest person alive" and who is forced to prove her right to the title from challengers, Connie (Mink Stole) and Raymond Marble (David Lochary).
 In one scene, the Marbles send Babs a turd in a box as a birthday present, and to enact this scene, Divine defecated into the box the night before.
 Filmed in a hippie commune in Phoenix, Maryland, the cast members spent much of the time smoking cigarettes and marijuana and taking amphetamines.
 All of the scenes had been heavily rehearsed beforehand.
 The final scene in the film proved particularly infamous, involving Babs eating fresh dog feces; Divine later told a reporter, "I followed that dog around for three hours just zooming in on its asshole", waiting for it to empty its bowels so that they could film the scene.
 The scene became one of the most notable moments of Divine's acting career, and he later complained of people thinking that "I run around doing it all the time.
 I've received boxes of dog shit – plastic dog shit.
 I have gone to parties where people just sit around and talk about dog shit because they think it's what I want to talk about."
 In reality, he remarked, he was not a coprophile but only ate excrement that one time because it was in the script.